hashicorp/consul/website/source/docs/internals/sessions.html.md

 up the lock and reacquire it.

 Once held, the lock can be released using a corresponding `release` operation, providing the same session.
-Again, this acts like a Check-And-Set operations since the request will fail if given an invalid session.
+Again, this acts like a Check-And-Set operation since the request will fail if given an invalid session.
 A critical note is that the lock can be released without being the creator of the session.
-This is by design as it allows operators to intervene and force terminate a session if necessary.
+This is by design as it allows operators to intervene and force-terminate a session if necessary.
 As mentioned above, a session invalidation will also cause all held locks to be released or deleted.
 When a lock is released, the `LockIndex` does not change; however, the `Session` is cleared and the `ModifyIndex` increments.